The Panda Band: Biography

 Their first single "Eyelashes", was playlisted on national (Triple J) & interstate radio (FBi Radio, RTRFM) and given single of the week in two Australian street press magazines in April 2004.
 The band undertook its first tour of regional and metropolitan Western Australia with Little Birdy in July 2004, followed by their first interstate dates in Sydney & Victoria playing with Hope of the States in August 2004.
 Their second single "Sleepy Little Deathtoll Town" (taken from the EP of the same name) was released in September 2004, and was playlisted on national & interstate radio, this was followed in October by an eleven date Australian tour with Little Birdy.
 The band were selected for Triple J's Fresh Crop artist for Australian Music Month (November 2004) profiling the song "Mohawk".
 The Panda Band were listed by Rolling Stone Magazine as number 1 band to watch in 2005 "A surreal, swirling and eclectic mix of instrumentation and melodies.
 Flaming Lips and Modest Mouse eccentricity blended with the classic harmonies and quirk of Sgt Peppers-era Beatles."(Bronwyn Thompson – Rolling Stone Magazine January 2005)."Sleepy Little Deathtoll Town" entered the Triple J Hottest 100 of 2004, at number 73 and the band were awarded 'Most Promising New Act at the 2005 Western Australian Music Industry Awards (WAMi's) in February 2005.
 The Panda Band performed at the inaugural Southbound Festival (January 2005) and played at The Big Day Out in Perth (February 2005).
 February 2005 also saw the release of their debut EP, Sleepy Little Deathtoll Town.
+Australian music journalist Ed Nimmervoll declared it Feature Album of the Week in April and described it as "An avalanche of ideas, neatly packaged into songs.
+Memorable melodic hooks.
+Dark, psychedelic lyrics...
+It's some of the most intelligent, original, unpredictable, bizarrely fascinating music..."

 The band's next single, "Then you Appear" was released in March 2005 and again playlisted on national & interstate radio.
 March also saw the band performing at The Knitting Factory in Los Angeles, SXSW Festival, Rothkos and The Mercury Lounge in New York City and The Marquee Club in London.
 The band then returned to Australia and toured with Evermore in April, June and July.
 September and October saw the band perform shows at Manchester's in the city, Liverpool, Leeds, Wrexham (touring with Proud Mary) and three gigs in London (one with The Spinto Band), they also record a live recording at XFM Radio in London for broadcast on John Kennedy's nightly new music program.
 The Panda Band were then invited to perform at Canadian Music Week 2006 and The Great Escape Festival 2006 in Brighton, UK.
 The next single, "Alana" (October 2005) was playlisted on national and interstate radio.
 The band received three song awards including mixed category, pop category and Song of the Year at the WA Music Industry Association's Songwriting Awards in October 2005.
 The band then undertook a headline tour to Sydney and Melbourne including the Bathurst Village Fair and were again invited to perform at SXSW in 2006.